 - Restrict Access Based on MAC address.
-You can restrict access to only trusted PCs so that unknown PCs cannot wirelessly connect to the WG102.
+You can restrict access to only trusted PCs so that unknown PCs cannot wirelessly connect to the WAG302.
 MAC address filtering adds an obstacle against unwanted access to your network, but the data broadcast over the wireless link is fully exposed. - Turn Off the Broadcast of the Wireless Network Name (SSID).
 If you disable broadcast of the SSID, only devices that have the correct SSID can connect.
 This nullifies the wireless network 'discovery' feature of some products such as Windows XP, but the data is still fully exposed to a determined snoop using specialized test equipment like wireless sniffers. - Use WEP.
 Wired Equivalent Privacy (WEP) data encryption provides data security.
 WEP Shared Key authentication and WEP data encryption will block all but the most determined eavesdropper.

-• Use WPA or WPA-PSK.
+- Use WPA or WPA-PSK.
 Wi-Fi Protected Access (WPA) data encryption provides data security.
 The very strong authentication along with dynamic per frame rekeying of WPA make it virtually impossible to compromise.
-Because this is a new standard, wireless device driver and software availability may be limited.
+Because this is a new standard, wireless device driver and software availability may be limited. - Use AutoCell Enhanced RF Security 'Stealth Mode.'
+In addition to standard encryption and security mechanisms such as WEP and WPA, the WAG302 AutoCell feature provides self-organizing micro cells for an additional level of privacy for enterprises.
+In this mode, AutoCell shrinks the size of coverage to the minimum to reach clients but also shrinks the size of the beacons that access points use to announce their presence.
+This mode makes an enterprise wireless LAN nearly invisible to users outside an office building.
+AutoCell clients such as the NETGEAR WAG511 are highly-recommended for Enhanced RF Security.

-Installing the WG102 Access Point
+Installing the WAG302 Access Point

-Before installing the NETGEAR WG102 ProSafe 802.11g Wireless Access Point, you should make sure that your Ethernet network is up and working.
-You will be connecting the access point to the Ethernet network so that computers with 802.11b or 802.11g wireless adapters will be able to communicate with computers on the Ethernet network.
-In order for this to work correctly, verify that you have met all of the system requirements, shown on page 2-4.
+Before installing the WAG302 ProSafe Dual Band Wireless Access Point, you should make sure that your Ethernet network is up and working.
+You will be connecting the access point to the Ethernet network so that computers with 802.11b or 802.11a/g wireless adapters will be able to communicate with computers on the Ethernet network.
+In order for this to work correctly, verify that you have met all of the system requirements, shown on page 2-5.

-1 SET UP THE WG102 ACCESS POINT
+1 SET UP THE WAG302 ACCESS POINT

-Tip: Before mounting the WG102 in a high location, first set up and test the WG102 to verify wireless network connectivity.
+Tip: Before mounting the WAG302 in a high location, first set up and test the WAG302 to verify wireless network connectivity.

 - a.
 Prepare a computer with an Ethernet adapter.
 If this computer is already part of your network, record its TCP/IP configuration settings. - b.
-Configure the computer with a static IP address of 192.168.0.210 and 255.255.255.0 for the Subnet Mask. - c.
-Connect an Ethernet cable from the WG102 to the computer. - d.
-Turn on your computer, connect the power adapter to the WG102 and verify the following: - The PWR power light goes on. - The LAN light of the wireless access point is lit when connected to a powered on computer.
+Configure the computer with a static IP address of 192.168.0.36 and 255.255.255.0 for the Subnet Mask. - c.
+Connect an Ethernet cable from the WAG302 to the computer. - d.
+Turn on your computer, connect the power adapter to the WAG302 and verify the following: - The PWR power light goes on. - The LAN light of the wireless access point is lit when connected to a powered on computer. - The WLAN LEDs should be blinking.